unitycatalog/unitycatalog/docs/usage/tables/parquet.md

 - `format`: [Optional] The format of the data source.
 Supported values are DELTA, PARQUET, ORC, JSON, CSV, AVRO, and TEXT.
 If not specified the default format is DELTA.
 - `storage_location`: The storage location associated with the table.
 It is a mandatory field for EXTERNAL tables.
 - `properties`: [Optional] The properties of the entity in JSON format (e.g., '{"key1": "value1", "key2": "value2"}').
 Make sure to either escape the double quotes(\") inside the properties string or just use single quotes('') around the same.

-Run the command below with the correct `path/to/storage` to create a new PARQUET table with 2 colummns: `some_numbers` and `some_letters`.
-You can get the correct storage location using a `bin/uc table get ...` call to fetch some table metadata.

 ## Pros and Cons of Using Parquet